lucidrains/musiclm-pytorch/README.md

 Implementation of <a href="https://google-research.github.io/seanet/musiclm/examples/">MusicLM</a>, Google's new SOTA model for music generation using attention networks, in Pytorch.

-They are basically using text-conditioned <a href="https://github.com/lucidrains/audiolm-pytorch">AudioLM</a>, but surprisingly with the embeddings from a new text-audio contrastive learned model, which they named MuLan.
+They are basically using text-conditioned <a href="https://github.com/lucidrains/audiolm-pytorch">AudioLM</a>, but surprisingly with the embeddings from a text-audio contrastive learned model named <a href="https://arxiv.org/abs/2208.12415">MuLan</a>.
 MuLan is what will be built out in this repository, with AudioLM modified from the other repository to support the music generation needs here.

 ## Citations